tolgaerdonmez/metronome/app/appstoreshowcase.md

 # App Store Showcase Screenshots Lines

-## The simplest and powerfull metronome to power your music, practice, studio records
+## The simplest and yet powerful metronome for your music, practice & studio records

 ## A simple user interface for you to easily jump in